halex5000/ld-articles/Entitlements/Managing Entitlements in LaunchDarkly.md

 ## Contexts

-LaunchDarkly recently introduced contexts for targeting.
-It provides a lot more flexibility in how you manage targeting users, servers, devices, regions or anything else.
+LaunchDarkly uses contexts for targeting.
+They provide a lot of flexibility in how you manage targeting for users, servers, devices, regions or anything else.
 Previously, all the targeting data was passed in a single user object, but now there can be multiple kinds of contexts that determine the value of a flag that is returned.

 Contexts are especially useful for handling entitlements.
 The primary context kind we'll use for targeting entitlements will be called `tenant`.
-A context of this kind will contain data that determine which segment that the user belongs to and the segment will determine which entitlements the user will receive.
-While contexts are created when context data is passed into LaunchDarkly, we can define the context kinds in advance.
+A context of this kind will contain data that determines which segment that the user belongs to and the segment will determine which entitlements the user will receive.
+While contexts are created when context data is passed into LaunchDarkly, we can predefine the context kinds to make it easier to set up our targeting rules.

 1. On the left hand navigation, choose "Contexts" and then select the "Kinds" tab.
 2. Click "Create Kind" to open the modal form.